Views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 And that's patriotism as they define it.

-But not how you do.
+But not how you do it.

-What it should be to them is a state of, you know, um the third world, you know, state, and we're not third world, and we that's why it's the main third world country.
+What it should be to them is a state of, you know, the third world, you know, state.

-People want to come here and are coming here because of it.
+Want to come here and are coming here because of it.

 And I think it's not a good thing.

-In their view, Jamie, we are responsible for the third world.
+Well, see, in their view, Jamie, we are responsible for the third world.

-We made the third world by stealing all of their stuff, their minerals, their resources, their oil, and whatever.
+We made the third world by stealing all of their stuff, their minerals, their resources, their oil and whatever.

-We took their wealth for this is what your buddies in in Chapel Hill believe, along with a lot of other Kakamami things.
+Is what your buddies in Chapel Hill believe, along with a lot of other cockamamie things.

 And they believe that the only way to make this stuff fair and even is if we make ourselves poorer, like the rest of the world is.